-- The family of schools support and use expertise within the schools to train each other where possible in a SENCo's network. - The SENCo will also attend the LA SENCo annual conference. - Specialist Schools and Families Services provide training.
+- The SENCo is fully qualified and is currently completing the National Award for SEN Coordination. - The family of schools support and use expertise within the schools to train each other where possible in a SENCo's network. - Specialist Schools and Families Services provide training.
 This usually occurs within the family of schools. - The Educational Psychologist Service also provide training. - The family of schools also work together to train staff with teaching assistants running an annual family training day with an identified need as the focus. - Individual staff also attend training to support specific needs. - Teaching assistants have access to some in house training that links to arising need.